 If Austin is Texas’ epicenter of cool, think of Dallas as its more-glam neighbor to the north.
 As in: blowouts over beachy waves and sculpted physiques over super-chill savasanas.
 And, in a word: Neiman’s.

 But the football- and fitness-crazy city has a lesser-known bohemian side, too—don’t forget, Dallas is the home of wellness girl crush Erykah Badu.
-And it’s where Wes Anderson shot his first film, Bottle Rocket—and he and Luke Wilson reportedly spent so much time at Cosmic Cup, a vegetarian Indian spot (now called Cosmic Café), that its owner became one of Anderson’s go-to actors.
+And it’s where Wes Anderson shot his first film, Bottle Rocket.
+He and Luke Wilson reportedly spent so much time at Cosmic Cup, a vegetarian Indian spot (now called Cosmic Café), that its owner became one of Anderson’s go-to actors.
 (Kumar Pallana’s most memorable role: as Gene Hackman’s sidekick, Mr. Pagoda, in The Royal Tenenbaums.)

 In terms of getting your sweat on, transplants from other big cities will see lots of familiar places: Barry’s Bootcamp, CorePower Yoga, Orangetheory, and more.
 But there are plenty of distinctly Big D studios to check out as well—and that goes double for the food scene.
 Of course, you’ll have no trouble scoring barbecue, chicken fried steak, and tacos.
 So.
 Many.
 Tacos.
 But these days, the plant-based and fresh, farm-to-table food scenes are thriving, too.
 And wherever you go, remember: Hydrate!
 Triple-digit summer heat is no joke.